jrx/vault-k8s-ns-tf/README.md

 This demo aims to demonstrate the following, for the following reasons:

 * How to configure the Vault application with Terraform
   * Why?
 Because Terraform is HashiCorp's recommended method of configuring the Vault application.
 * How an organisational structure could be loosely represented in Vault using Namespaces in a scalable fashion.
   * Why?
 Because Namespaces are useful for higher-level segregation of secrets and delegation of administration of policy in Vault.
 * How Vault clients authenticating via an auth method hosted on a parent namespace could access secrets stored on a child namespace.
   * Why?
 Because many organisations may co-host multiple applications on Kubernetes, whilst still requiring some level of separation of management of their secrets due to team structures.

 ## Scenario

-The scenario is very loosely based on the HashiCorp Customer Success organisational/LOB structure, within which there are two teams- Customer Success Architecture (sa) and Customer Success Management (se).
+The scenario is very loosely based on the HashiCorp SEA/LOB structure, within which there are two teams - Solutions Architecture (sa) and Solutions Engineering (se).

-A Kubernetes cluster (for the purposes of this demo, a local Minikube deployment) is aligned to each LOB and shared across multiple teams.
+A Kubernetes cluster is aligned to each LOB and shared across multiple teams.
 Three applications, janapp, saraapp and janapp, are managed by the sa team and deployed on the cluster.
 Secrets need to be accessed by the applications in the following situations:

 * The secret at `sea/secret/sea-secret` should be accessible by any app that is a member of the sea LOB.
 * The secret at `sea/secret/sa/secret/sa-team-secret` should only be accessible by any app that is a member of the sea team.